-Turn the dough out onto a clean work surface or counter top and knead by hand for 8-10 minutes until the dough is smooth, tacky, and elastic.
-Set a timer so you don't stop kneading too soon!
+For kneading, turn the dough out onto a clean work surface or counter top and knead by hand for 8-10 minutes until the dough is smooth, tacky, and elastic.
+Set a timer or play All Too Well (10 Minute Version)(Taylor's Version) start-to-finish while you knead so you don't stop kneading too soon!

-There are a lot of different ways to knead dough, but you're basically looking to fold the dough over itself and press it back together over and over and over again.
+There are a lot of different ways to knead dough, but you're basically looking to fold the dough over itself and press it back together, rotate it, and repeat over and over and over again.

 To knead dough by hand: Press the heel of your hand down into the middle of the dough and press away from you to rock the dough forward.
 Fold the top of the dough down, rotate it 90 degrees, then repeat.

 Lightly dust in additional flour as needed while you knead — the dough shouldn't be sticking to you or the counter.
 The key word here is LIGHTLY.
-If you add too much flour at once, it will prevent the dough from sticking to itself.
+If you add too much flour at once, it will prevent the dough from sticking to itself as you knead.